zzctmac/smart-selection-artifact/INSTALL.md

 ## 0. Prerequisite
 To use the following artifact, you need to prepare a Unix-like (e.g., Ubuntu and Mac OS) computer with [Docker](https://www.docker.com/) and [docker-compose](https://docs.docker.com/compose/).
 A fast way to install these two applications is to install [docker-desktop](https://www.docker.com/products/docker-desktop/), since `docker-desktop` contains both of them.

+Note that our Python script to analyze the experimental results require lots of memory.
+If it is feasible, please increase the memory limit to at least 8 GB (more is better) in the Resources Tab of `docker-desktop` Preferences.

 ## 1. Artifact for Methodology

 ### Install and Go into the running environment